savonet/book/installation.md

 ### General

-- `inotify`: filesystem watch — reload playlists automatically when a file changes (Linux only; macOS uses a native equivalent),
+- `inotify`: filesystem watch, to reload playlists automatically when a file changes (Linux only; macOS uses a native equivalent),
 - `lo`: OSC (Open Sound Control) support via liblo, for controlling Liquidsoap from phone apps or hardware controllers,